Changsha Hunan, China Travel Guide

 Basic Mandarin phrases assist communication.

-A reliable VPN is fundamental for getting to your social media and communication apps.
-Download it prior to your departure.
+A reliable VPN is fundamental for arriving at your social media and communication apps.
+Download it prior to your leaving.

 Weekdays 9 AM-5 PM.
 Some branches have limited Saturday hours.
 ATMs are widely available.